Last Reviewed: October 2014

 - Versión en español – Centers for Disease Control and Prevention (CDC)

-HPS is an infection of the lungs caused by several different strains of hantaviruses.
-Hantaviruses are a type of virus found in rodents in different parts of the world.
-In the U.S., human hantavirus infections were first identified in the southwest in 1993.
-In recent years, sporadic cases have been found in several eastern states including New York.
-Studies have shown that mice are often infected and appear to be the source of infection.
+Hantavirus disease is caused by several different strains of Hantaviruses.
+Hantaviruses are found in wild rodents in different parts of the world.
+Hantaviruses found in North America cause Hantavirus Pulmonary Syndrome which can cause severe lung problems.
+In the U.S., human Hantavirus infections were first identified in the Southwest in 1993.
+Although most cases have occurred in the western U.S., sporadic cases have been found in several eastern states including New York.

 Is this illness common to humans?